netdata/netdata/docs/why-netdata/README.md

 2. **[Collect and visualize all the metrics from all possible sources.](unlimited-metrics.md)**

     *To troubleshoot slowdowns, we need all the available metrics.
-The console should provide nothing more.*
+The console should not provide more metrics.*

 3. **[Meaningful presentation, optimized for visual anomaly detection.](meaningful-presentation.md)**

     *Metrics are a lot more than name-value pairs over time.
 The monitoring tool should know all the metrics.
-We should not!*
+Users should not!*

 4. **[Immediate results, just install and use.](immediate-results.md)**